Deal breakers

 You do not need to keep explaining or defending a boundary that was already made clear.
 Someone who respects you should take it seriously.

 Deal breakers are not about being overly picky.
 They are a way to be intentional about who you meet, what kind of behavior you accept, and what boundaries need to be respected before a first date ever happens.
+Only set deal breakers for things that would truly affect whether you are willing to go on a date with someone.
+Deal breakers work best when they reflect real boundaries or genuine must-haves.

 Used thoughtfully, they can help you communicate boundaries earlier, filter out people who do not pass, avoid awkward or unsafe in-person moments, and more clearly recognize red flags if someone later pushes past what was already made clear.